 What kinds of issues might bring you to see me?

 My practice is located in central Edinburgh, near to both Edinburgh Waverley and Haymarket stations and within easy reach of Princes Street and Tollcross.
 I can offer sessions both during the day and in the evening - please click on Getting Started for more information.

-Deciding to begin therapy or counselling is usually a big decision and you most likely will have questions about the process.
+Deciding to begin therapy or counselling is, for most people, a big decision and you will most likely have questions about the process.
 You may feel unsure as to what happens when you sit with a counsellor - what you are expected to do?
 What might they do?
 My aim is to be open and honest, to work with you respectfully to achieve what you want to achieve.
 There are no rules about what you need to do or what stage you need to be at - if you feel like you could do with some support, that's enough to make a start.

 Hopefully you will find useful information about the process of starting to see a counsellor on this site as well as plenty of information about me.
-I also write regular book reviews for The Scotsman on books which tackle mental health or more general health issues which I will post on the Blog page if you're interested in reading those.
-If you have questions which aren't addressed here, I'm always happy to have a chat by phone or email prior to us meeting.
+I write reviews for The Scotsman of books which deal with mental health or more general health issues, which I will post on the Blog page if you're interested in reading those.
+I also post articles which I find interesting or useful.
+If you have questions which aren't addressed on this website, I'm always happy to have a chat by phone or email prior to us meeting.
 Please do get in touch.